 The Nyeri site adds to similar ones in Nairobi and Nakuru.
 According to the company, this is a key step towards the deployment of commercial service in collaboration with Telkom Kenya later this year.

-The installation of ground stations is a key milestone that paves the way for testing with Loon’s stratospheric balloons.
+The installation of ground stations is a key milestone that paves the way for testing with Loon’s stratospheric balloons online.

 The Ground stations are strategically located to support balloon access to an Internet connection.
 They are located in places that already have access to the Internet and data services.

 Loon works by beaming an Internet signal from these ground stations to a balloon 20km overhead.
 That signal can then travel across multiple balloons and long distances, allowing Loon to provide service far from where the ground station is located.
 In this way, Loon can reach underserved areas that have little or no connectivity.